AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-unifiednoise2d"> </a>

 ### `unifiednoise2d`
-(NG): a single node supporting 2D Perlin, Cell, Worley or Fractal noise in a unified interface.
+A single node supporting 2D Perlin, Cell, Worley or Fractal noise in a unified interface.

 |Port         |Description                                                                                |Type   |Default|Accepted Values|
 |-------------|-------------------------------------------------------------------------------------------|-------|-------|---------------|